-The human body synthesises an endogenous sodiumpotassium ATPase inhibitor digoxin which plays a role in neuro-immuno-endocrine integration as well as in cardiovascular/ metabolic disorders.
+The human body synthesises an endogenous sodiumpotassium ATPase inhibitor digoxin which plays a role in neuro-immuno-endocrine integration as well as in cardiovascular/metabolic disorders.
 Endomyocardial fibrosis (EMF) along with the root wilt disease of coconut is endemic to Kerala with its radioactive actinide beach sands.
-Actinides like rutile producing intracellular magnesium deficiency due to rutile-magnesium exchange sites in the cell membrane has been implicated in the etiology of EMF^[1].
-Endogenous digoxin, a steroidal glycoside which functions as a membrane sodiumpotassium ATPase inhibitor has also been related to its etiology due to the intracellular magnesium deficiency it produces^[2].
-Organisms like phytoplasmas and viroids have also been demonstrated to play a role in the etiology of these diseases^[3,4].
-Endogenous digoxin has een related to the pathogenesis of type 2 diabetes mellitus, coronary artery disease and cerebrovascular disease^[2].
-The possibility of endogenous digoxin synthesis by actinide based primitive organism like archaea with a mevalonate pathway and cholesterol catabolism was considered^[5,6,7].
-Davies has put forward the concept of a shadow biosphere of organisms with alternate biochemistry present in earth itself8.
-An actinide dependent shadow biosphere of archaea and viroids in the above mentioned disease states is described6.
+Actinides like rutile producing intracellular magnesium deficiency due to rutile-magnesium exchange sites in the cell membrane has been implicated in the etiology of EMF[1].
+Endogenous digoxin, a steroidal glycoside which functions as a membrane sodiumpotassium ATPase inhibitor has also been related to its etiology due to the intracellular magnesium deficiency it produces[2].
+Organisms like phytoplasmas and viroids have also been demonstrated to play a role in the etiology of these diseases[3,4].
+Endogenous digoxin has een related to the pathogenesis of type 2 diabetes mellitus, coronary artery disease and cerebrovascular disease[2].
+The possibility of endogenous digoxin synthesis by actinide based primitive organism like archaea with a mevalonate pathway and cholesterol catabolism was considered[5,6,7,8].
+An actinide dependent shadow biosphere of archaea and viroids in the above mentioned disease states is described[6].
 The intracellular endosymbionts archaea and their intron derived viroids constitute the third element regulating the human body.
+A hypothesis regarding the role of endosymbiotic actinidic archaea and viroids in metabolic/endocrine regulation is put forward.